digiapulssi/docker-zabbix-agent/README.md

 Dockerized Zabbix agent for host and containers monitoring

-* Zabbix Agent version 3.2.3 patched for host monitoring via volume mounts
+* Zabbix Agent patched for host monitoring via volume mounts
-* Container monitoring items included
+* Docker container monitoring items included
-* CoreOS specific monitoring items included (use them if host is CoreOS)
+* CoreOS specific monitoring items included (you can use them if the host is CoreOS)
 * Enables host and container monitoring in all Linux-based hosts

 ### Credits